-- A. The City hereby recognizes the Union as the exclusive representative on behalf of the following employees in the City's employ, in accordance with the designated jurisdiction of the said Union. - Department of Public Works; all Divisions; - 2.
-Department of Health and Human Services; Rodent Control; - 3.
-Department of Water, but excluding the Division of Billing and Collections; - 4.
-Department of Recreation; all divisions. - B. Excluded from this unit shall be employees statutorily excluded by the New Jersey Employer/Employee Relations Act, those represented in other bargaining units, and all employees working less than twenty (20) hours per week. - C. The parties agree during the term of this Agreement to enter into discussions with the City and the Jersey City Public Employees, Inc., Local 246, to attempt to restructure the Locals into one covering all blue collar titles and one covering all white collar titles within the City. - D. It is agreed that employees who are transferred into departments or divisions for which Local 245 is not the exclusive representative shall cease to be members of Local 245 and shall become members of that union, if any, covering the employee in the department or division into which the employee has been reassigned.
+- A. The City hereby recognizes the Union as the exclusive representative on behalf of the following employees in the City's employ in accordance with the designated jurisdiction of the said Union. - 1.
+Department of Administration/Mayor's Office; - 2.
+Department of Law (non-professional employees only); - 3.
+Department of Fire (non-uniformed employees only); - 4.
+Department of Police (non-uniformed employees only); - 5.
+Department of Health and Human Services (except Rodent Control); - 6.
+Department of Housing, Economic Development and Commerce; - 7.
+Department of Finance; - 8.
+Office of the City Clerk; - 9.
+Office of the Tax Assessor. - B. Excluded from this unit shall be employees statutorily excluded by the New Jersey Employer-Employee Relations Act, those represented in other bargaining units, and all employees working less than twenty (20) hours per week. - C. The parties agree during the term of this Agreement to enter into discussions with the City and the Jersey City Public Employees, Inc., Local 245, to attempt to restructure the Locals into one covering all blue collar titles and one covering all white collar titles within the City. - D. It is agreed that employees who are transferred into departments or divisions for which Local 246 is not the exclusive representative shall cease to be members of Local 246 and shall become members of that union, if any, covering the employee in the department or division into which the employee has been reassigned.